righteousrenegade/mick.ai/train/README.md

 INSTALLATION
 -------------
-you should just be able to create a virtualenvironment, install dependencies, and train away.
+You should just be able to create a virtualenvironment, install dependencies, and train away.
+For convenience, I've included the `cleaned_trainintdata_high_quality.txt` file which is a Q/A formatted dataset about the Federalist Papers (All copied from my JAImes Madison project, also on github).
+This dataset can be run out of the box to see the training in action. then you can use the output of that training run immediately with the `chat.py` file.

 > python3 -m venv venv
 > pip install -r requirements.txt